Frequently Asked Questions

 The famous Irish poet and playwright Oscar Wilde described the area best when he said that Connemara is ” Wild mountaineous country, magnificent in every way – a savage beauty”.

-Know as “the gemstone of Ireland” it is the standout Irish geological and gem material, and is therefore recognised as the iconic stone of Ireland and indeed a rare gemstone.
+Known as “the Gemstone of Ireland” Connemara Marble is the standout Irish geological and gem material and is therefore recognised as the iconic stone of Ireland and indeed a rare gemstone.
 Its use in jewellery can be regarded as one of Ireland’s indigenous industries, and the handstone quarrying of Connemara marble is a centuries-old endeavour.

 For deliveries to the US, goods are shipped once weekly and take approximately 2- 3 weeks from the date of dispatch.

 For European deliveries when goods are in stock, orders may be delivered within 5-7 working days following the day of ordering.